 The First Alarm is hardly noticeable.
 Unless you’re living life in a state of significant presence and awareness, it will most likely slip by totally unnoticed.

-Inner intuition and gut feelings are the telltale signs of this first alarm.
+Intuition and gut feelings are the telltale signs of this first alarm.
 Something subtly arouses your curiosity, your suspicion, your fear, your desire.
 You may take conscious note of it for only a brief moment.

 This life alarm can and does take the form of synchronicity, repetitive patterns, and sensory cues.